Océane

 ABOUT

-Océane Deweirder is a French high mezzo soprano, interpreter of the lyric repertoire and creator of transdisciplinary performances around the opera voice.
+Océane Deweirder is a French high mezzo soprano, interpreter of the lyric repertoire, stage director and creator of transdisciplinary performances around the opera voice.

 Having the opera voice as a center and dance and drama as branches, Océane comes from a versatile and european background which she induces in her performing commitment.

-She graduated from a Masters in Singing at Royal Academy of Music in 2020 and then specialised for two years in the baroque repertoire along Stéphane Fuget in the Baroque opera course of the Paris Regional Conservatoire.
+She graduated from a Masters in singing at Royal Academy of Music in 2020 and then specialised in the baroque repertoire along Stéphane Fuget in the Baroque opera course of the Paris Regional Conservatoire.

 More recently, she has been working with ensembles such as Ensemble Matheus - Jean-Christophe Spinosi, Les Epopées - Stéphane Fuget and Stylus Luxurians - Galel Sanchez & Maud Sinda.

-On the contemporary side, she works along composers (Benjamin Scheuer, James Batty, Electra Perivolaris…), from whom she is particularly appreciated for her versatile vocality and searcher spirit.
-She has created pieces for composers at important events such as Sound & Vision London Festival, Aix-en-Provence June Festival and Helsinki's SibaFest.
+On the contemporary side, she has created pieces for composers at venues such as Sound & Vision London Festival, Aix-en-Provence June Festival and Helsinki's SibaFest.